jtr13/EDAV/01-intro.Rmd

 ## Fun Stuff: T-Shirts

-I have made a few tshirts available on [Teespring](https://teespring.com/stores/edav){target="_blank"} so you can show your love for EDAV and R. Hope you enjoy.
+Zach Bogart has made a few tshirts available on [Teespring](https://teespring.com/stores/edav){target="_blank"} so you can show your love for EDAV and R. Hope you enjoy.

 *P.S.
 Designing a cool shirt or sticker is a great addition to your community contribution.
 It has to be cool, though :)*